Bhbee/FortTyre-Website/server/README.md

 ## 🧱 Project Structure

-### The top level directory structure is as follows:
+### The top level directory structure implementing separation of concerns is as follows:
-- [config](src%2F%40config) - Contains Interfaces, enum, types, declarations
+- [config](src%2F%40config) - Contains configuration settings for the database connection and google Oauth using passport.
-- [controllers](src%2Fcontrollers) - Contains globally shared/reusable components,
+- [controllers](src%2Fcontrollers) - Contains files whch acts intermediaries between input received from user and the Models.
-- [middlewares](src%2F%40types) - Contains Interfaces, enum, types, declarations
-- [models](src%2Fmodels) - Contains globally shared/reusable components, such as
+- [middlewares](src%2F%40types) - Contains essential components which acts as a middleman in a request-response cycle.
+- [models](src%2Fmodels) - Contains files that represents the application's data, the rules and constraints enforced on those data.
-- [routers](src%2Fcontrollers) - Contains globally shared/reusable components,
+- [routers](src%2Fcontrollers) - Contains files that defines the routes or endpoints of the web application,
-- [types](src%2F%40types) - Contains Interfaces, enum, types, declarations
+- [types](src%2F%40types) - Contains a global type for req.user

-- [utilities](src%2Futilities) - Contains utilities [functions], helpers, and the likes
+- [utilities](src%2Futilities) - Contains utilities [tools, libraries, functions] that provides certain useful functionalities to assist in development
-- [services](src%2Fservices) - Would contain the API related services for the app

 # ⚡️ Walkthrough of the API

-- As previously mentioned in the previous sections of this README, I made use of react-navigation's Drawer, Stack and Tab navigations to achieve the required navigations of the app.
+- As previously mentioned in the previous sections of this README, I made use of Nodejs(ExpressJS) and Typecript PL.

-### Accesible endpoints for users:
+### 🛠 Accesible endpoints for users:

 - Register New User: POST /auth/sign-up
 - User Login: POST /auth/sign-in